pu53/stelios/README.md

 This project is our main assigment for the course **TDT4140**.

 ## Installation
+#You have to have postgres installed and running.
+In development we use the default user postgres with the default password postgres.
 #You must also make a user, stelios_user in prodcution, just use postgres (the user) in development.
 #You must also give stelios_user all permissions for the database stelios_backend if in production
 ### Backend